Atharva-026/panya/README.md

 - Persistent cart with live spend-rule visibility (shows whether the current cart is within or exceeds merchant limits, before checkout)
 - Dynamic, LLM-reasoned upsell suggestions with a stated reason for every pairing — not a hardcoded category map
 - Multi-candidate stylistic matching for vague requests (e.g. "something formal for a wedding")
+- Clarifying questions instead of a silent guess when two or more products are genuinely comparable matches
 - Product images shown inline in chat
+- Light and dark mode across every page, sharing one design-token system with the landing page's identity
 - Personal order history and spend dashboard
 - Google OAuth sign-in, with a guest-mode fallback for quick access without a real account